the-events-calendar/event-tickets/readme.txt

 = [5.0.3] 2020-11-19 =

+* Feature - Added support for the new Individual Attendee Collection functionality included in Event Tickets Plus.
+It now allows for collection of individual names and emails for each attendee for Tribe Commerce, WooCommerce, and Easy Digital Download tickets.
+You can enable this option per ticket and choose to make the fields optional or required.
+[ETP-364]
+* Feature - An optional new set of Ticket-specific views have been added that make it easier to customize and require less updating by our team in the future.
+The new views have greater Automated Testing coverage to improve long term stability.
+These views must be enabled in order to make use of the new Individual Attendee Collection feature.
+[ETP-364]
 * Fix - Calculation fixed for attendee count percentage column while using RSVP only.
 [ET-876]
 * Fix - Correct specificity of checkboxes and radio buttons styles to prevent conflicts with other Modern Tribe plugins.
 [ET-922]
 * Fix - Ensure shared capacity stock does not reset while updating ticket.
 [ETP-562]